Auguste Deter: Onset of disease

 During the late 1890s, Deter exhibited a rapid escalation in memory loss and started showing symptoms of dementia, such as loss of memory, delusions, and even temporary vegetative states.
 In March 1901, Auguste's behavior started to become out of control.
 She began to accuse Carl of being adulterous and soon became jealous.
 Auguste started to become inattentive with housework, purposely hid objects and lost her capacity to cook.
 She also developed insomnia, which caused her to drag sheets outside the house and scream for hours in the middle of the night.
 She became paranoid over neighbors and strangers as she believed someone was out to kill her.

 As a railway worker, Carl was unable to provide adequate care for his wife and was given recommendations by a local doctor to admit her into a mental hospital.
 She later was admitted to a mental institution, the Institution for the Mentally Ill and for Epileptics (Irrenschloss) in Frankfurt on 25 November 1901.
-There, she was examined by Dr. Alois Alzheimer.
+There, she was examined by Alois Alzheimer.

 Carl visited Deter whenever possible, though he struggled to make payments for her care and stay.
 It would have been more financially efficient to spend the time at work.
 Having difficulty keeping up with the payments, Carl continued insisting on getting her into a more affordable facility.
 Such a transfer would remove Deter from Alzheimer's care, but Carl continued to persist in transferring Deter.
 When asking Alzheimer for an arrangement of hospital transfers, Alzheimer discouraged him from such a decision; instead, he offered him an agreement for her to continue to receive care without cost in exchange for her medical records and brain after death, to which Carl gave a signed consent.